cjlindblad/cjlindblad.github.io/content/posts/2020-07-10---Building-Some-Ruby-Source-Code.md

 First, we gotta be able to build Ruby.
 There's a [guide](https://github.com/ruby/ruby/blob/master/README.md#how-to-compile-and-install) in the repo, but that just resulted in a wall of C compiler errors sprinkled with complaints about the openssl lib.
 I was just about to desperately try it on a virtual Linux box instead (I'm running macOS), when I found [this](https://github.com/ko1/rubyhackchallenge/blob/master/EN/2_mri_structure.md#exercise-build-mri-and-install-built-binaries).

 A detailed guide for getting started on hacking the MRI (the standard Ruby C implementation)!
-This worked like a charm on the latest release branch.
+This worked like a charm on the latest release branch (`ruby_2_7`).
 I feel like this should be on the official README.
 Possible pull request coming up!

 ### Hacking Ruby